Pomelo: Description

 The pomelo tree can be 16–50 ft tall, with a trunk, often rather crooked, that is 4–12 in thick, and low-hanging, irregular branches.
 The petioles (leaf stalks) are distinctly winged.
 The leaves are alternate, ovate or elliptic in shape, and 2–8 in long; they are leathery and dull green above, hairy beneath.
-The flowers – single or in clusters – are fragrant and yellow-white in color.
+The flowers, produced singly or in clusters, are fragrant and yellow-white.

 The fruit is large, 10–30 cm in diameter, round or somewhat pear-shaped.
 Its weight varies by cultivar from 0.26–1.95 kg.
-It has a thicker rind than a grapefruit, and is divided into 11 to 18 segments.
+It has a thicker peel than a grapefruit, and is divided into 11 to 18 segments.
 The flesh is less acidic than that of the grapefruit.

 The pomelo has at least sixty cultivars.
-The fruit generally contains a few, relatively large seeds, but some varieties have numerous seeds.
+The fruit generally contains a few, relatively large seeds, but some cultivars have numerous seeds.
 The characteristics of pomelo vary widely across South Asia.

 The pomelo is native to Southeast Asia and all of Malaysia.
 The tree may have been introduced to China around 100 BCE, and is now heavily cultivated in Southern China.
 Seeds of the tree were first brought to the Americas in the late 1600s.